FENECON Home 10 assembly and operating instructions

 FENECON MR

 1.4.
-Presentation conventions
+Symbol conventions

 Table 2.
-Presentation conventions
+Symbol conventions

 This symbol indicates an imminent danger.
 If this danger is not avoided, it can lead to death or serious injury.